module-federation/actions/README.md

-# Modern.js Actions
+# Module Federation Actions

 ## Introduce

-This Action containers two actions for [Modern.js](https://modernjs.dev/):
+This Action containers two actions for [Module Federation](https://module-federation.io/):

 - Create a pull request with all of the package versions updated and changelogs updated